History Files

 Torres del Paine, Chile

-(Information by Peter Kessler and the John De Cleene Archive, with additional information from Historia de la República del Perú, Jorge Basadre Grohmann (Ediciones Historia, Fifth Edition, Volume VIII, 1963, in Spanish), from Historical Atlas of the World, R R Palmer (Ed, Chicago, 1963), from Times Atlas of World History (Maplewood, 1979), from ABC TV News (broadcast 22 January 2000), from Washington Post (7 July 1996, 6 February 1997, 22 January 2000, 23 January 2000, Ecuadoran Congress Ousts President, 21 April 2005, & Ousted Ecuadoran Flown to Asylum in Brazil, 24 April 2005), and from External Links: BBC Country Profiles, and Barcelona Centre for International Affairs (CIDOB), and Contact with Polynesians (The Guardian), and Ecuador (Flags of the World), and Ecuador (Rulers.org), and Ecuador (Zárate's Political Collections (ZPC)), and Cartel violence escalates in Ecuador (The Guardian).)
+(Information by Peter Kessler and the John De Cleene Archive, with additional information from Historia de la República del Perú, Jorge Basadre Grohmann (Ediciones Historia, Fifth Edition, Volume VIII, 1963, in Spanish), from Historical Atlas of the World, R R Palmer (Ed, Chicago, 1963), from Times Atlas of World History (Maplewood, 1979), from ABC TV News (broadcast 22 January 2000), from Washington Post (7 July 1996, 6 February 1997, 22 January 2000, 23 January 2000, Ecuadoran Congress Ousts President, 21 April 2005, & Ousted Ecuadoran Flown to Asylum in Brazil, 24 April 2005), and from External Links: BBC Country Profiles, and Barcelona Centre for International Affairs (CIDOB), and Contact with Polynesians (The Guardian), and Ecuador (Flags of the World), and Ecuador (Rulers.org), and Ecuador (Zárate's Political Collections (ZPC)), and Cartel violence escalates in Ecuador (The Guardian), and Armed gang storms Ecuador TV (The Guardian).)

 1830 - 1834